r4d4m4n71s/Media-Encoder/README.md

 ## Description

-Media Encoder is a Python-based tool designed to handle media encoding tasks, with a focus on audio format conversion and streaming service profile support.
-It provides a flexible and user-friendly interface for managing your media encoding needs.
+Media Encoder is a Python-based tool designed to media encoding tasks like adding metadata and encoding.

 ## Features

+- Copy metadata to file from a json dic.
 - Audio format conversion with multiple codec support (MP3, FLAC, ALAC, WAV, Opus)
 - Streaming service profile support for major platforms (Spotify, Apple Music, Tidal, etc.)
 - JSON-based configuration for encoding profiles